What Is ISO 13485 Certification?

 Defined QMS scope

-Quality manual (or equivalent structure)
+Quality manual or equivalent structure

 Controlled documented procedures

-Defined roles and responsibilities
+Defined organizational roles and responsibilities

-Risk Management
+Risk Management Integration

-Design
+Design activities

-Manufacturing
+Manufacturing processes

 Supplier control

-Post-market activities
+Post-market monitoring

 Design and Development Controls